Mohit-Ak/CarND-Traffic-Sign-Classifier/writeup.md

 ### Data Set Summary & Exploration

 ### Before Augmentation
-* The size of training set is ?
+* Size and shape of the training set
 ```
 Size - 34799 Samples
-Shape
-X_train shape: (34799, 32, 32, 3)
-y_train shape: (34799,)
+Shape - 34799 x 32 x 32 x 3

  ```
-* The size of the validation set is ?
+* Size and shape of the Vlidation set
 ```
 Size - 4410 Samples
-Shape
-X_valid shape: (4410, 32, 32, 3)
-y_valid shape: (4410,)
+Shape - 4410 x 32 x 32 x 3
 ```
-* The size of test set is ?
+* Size and shape of the test set
 ```
 Size - 12630 Samples
-Shape
-X_test shape: (12630, 32, 32, 3)
-y_test shape: (12630,)
+Shape - 126302 x 32 x 3
 ```

-* The shape of a traffic sign image is ?
+* Shape of a Traffic Sign image
 ```
 32 x 32
 ```
-* The number of unique classes/labels in the data set is ?
+* Unique Classes/Labels in the data set
 ```
 43
 ```